Psychotherapy

 Autism and Related Disorders – usually called Autism Spectrum Disorders, because they include a wide range of psychological disorders.
 Parents may observe impairments in social interactions and/or communication and/or narrow, restrictive behaviors.
 Assessment and treatment of these disorders is available from the WCU's community partner program, Southeastern Pennsylvania Autism Resource Center (SPARC).
 More information can be found on their website: www.sparcwc.org.

-Court-ordered treatment – we are able to work with individuals and families who are involved with the justice system, but are unable to provide specific court-ordered treatments.
+Court-ordered treatment – we may be able to work with individuals and families who are involved with the justice system but are unable to provide specific court-ordered treatments.

 Forensic evaluations – as a training clinic, we conduct evaluations to diagnose and make treatment recommendations.
 We do not conduct forensic evaluations or make recommendations within a legal context.